 Emphasis put on knowledge production asks for a reflection on the role of experts.
 Rose and Miller (1992) point to the role of knowledge in modern government not simply understood as 'ideas', but as "the vast assemblage of persons, theories, projects, experiments and techniques that has become such a central component of government" (p.
 177).
 Government has become a problematizing activity with a "claim to certain knowledge of the sphere or problem to be addressed" (Rose and Miller 1992, p.
 182).
 Knowledge itself becomes also subjected to various rules of selection and legitimation.
 Expertise is transformed in the course of further expert evaluations, which legitimate it or point out to its shortcomings.
-Expertise as a network becomes qualified as 'the Commission's proposal', 'the IFIEC's proposal', 'the Polish government's proposal.'
-This way it becomes inscribed into particular fields of action where it is not neutral anymore.
-An important example of this process is provided by the debate between the IFIEC experts and the European Commission, during which both sides engaged in justifying their own expertise by referring to boundaries (Gieryn 1983) between economy and politics.
-In fact they re-defined those fields and their boundaries.
-They argued what economy and markets were about, what it meant that markets would be efficient and competition between companies would be free and undistorted and how markets differed from politics.
-The stronger and the more heterogeneous the expertise network, the more successful it may be in translating between objectives, rules and realities of various fields.
+Expertise as a network becomes qualified as 'the

-&lt;sup>14 Polish Ministry of Environment got enrolled in the project of tradable emission permits in the early 1990s but it did not result in the implementation of emission trade in Poland.
+14 Polish Ministry of Environment got enrolled in the project of tradable emission permits in the early 1990s but it did not result in the implementation of emission trade in Poland.
 After this failure the interest in emission trade in Poland faded away until the ETS was established in the EU.